NEWS: Peacemaking Colloquium 2020 Recordings are Now Available!

 NEWS: Families, Communities, Systems Need to Collaborate to Really Help Whole Child

-This article features quotes and more from IPI Advisory Committee member Cheryl D. Fairbanks, and Zuni/Navajo Peacemaker Christy Chapman.
-The article calls for changes to the child welfare legal system, and features peacemaking, and two other methodologies that derive from indigenous circle processes (though the connection to indigenous practices isn’t so clear in the language of the article) as possible advances systems that can implemented.
-Click here to see the full article: https://youthtoday.org/2020/06/families-communities-systems-need-to-collaborate-to-really-help-whole-child/
+NEWS: Families, Communities, Systems Need to Collaborate to Really Help Whole Child This article features quotes and more from IPI Advisory Committee member Cheryl D. Fairbanks, and Zuni/Navajo Peacemaker Christy Chapman.
+The article calls for changes to the child welfare legal system, and features peacemaking, and two other methodologies that derive from indigenous circle processes

 NEWS: Hiawatha and the Peacemaker- A Book for Young (and ALL) Readers by Robbie Robertson